AdamAkiva/monitoring-app/README.md

 ### TL:DR

-I wish I had more time pretty much, there so much left to do.
+I wish I had more time, there so much left to do.
 The basic functionality works, but the UX is problematic, the UI is abysmal and there's not enough error handling.